-Established in 2017, The Charity Digital Skills Report is the annual barometer of digital skills, attitudes and support needs across the sector.
-Everything you have told us via the surveys has helped us track how charities are evolving, as well as gathering insights into areas that are critical success factors for digital progress, such as understanding users, leadership and governance and strategy.
+Established in 2017, The Charity Digital Skills Report is the annual barometer of digital and AI trends, funding and support needs across the sector, including those of marginalised groups.
+Everything you have told us via the surveys has helped us track how charities are evolving, as well as gathering insights into areas that are critical success factors for digital progress, such as leadership and governance and strategy.

 Find out more about the report’s authors below: